aster94/Keyword-Protocol-2000/README.md

 ### Documentation
 Generally the functions return `true` if everything went fine, a `negative number` if there where any error, `false` if nothing changed

-This documentation has been automatically generated with doxygen + moxygen, an automatic documentation generator, i will fix it the formatting later.
+This documentation has been automatically generated with doxygen + moxygen, an automatic documentation generator, I will make the formatting nicer later.

 See it here [documentation](documentation.md)